HST rebates may apply on a new modular home

 Quick Answer

-All major Schedule A Canadian banks will finance a CSA A277-certified modular home placed on a permanent foundation:
+All major Schedule A Canadian banks lend on a CSA A277-certified modular home placed on a permanent foundation as a standard residential mortgage:

 • RBC Royal Bank